appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 Here, `email` is the key where the value is stored and `input1.text` is the value in the input widget that's saved in the storage object.

-**Example 2**:  You can save any data type with storeValue().
-The example below shows how to store employees' basic information using a function inside a JSObject.
+*Example 2*:  You can save any data type with storeValue().
+The code snippet below shows how to store employees' basic information using a function inside a JS Object.

 ```javascript